 The biggest reason is that there simply aren’t enough payoffs for doing so.
 Sure reducing the cost of Diregraf Rebirth for a mana or two is nice, but it’s not like you broke it, if you managed to get a bigger cost reduction, as that’s probably in the late game anyway.

 You can still take advantage of some of the previously mentioned Black cards from both sacrifice archetypes.
 Decayed Zombies can provide you with multiple creatures dying when you need them.

 But since there aren’t that many payoffs, focus instead on building a good midrange deck.
-This shouldn’t be too hard, as you have the best removal spells in Black, and the most efficient creatures in Green.
 Your cards will naturally take advantage of dies-triggers, but you don’t need to build heavily around them.
 Just include good cards, and the synergies will be incidental.